 Human emotion serves as invisible organising energy beneath the intricate structure of the Origine people kinship system.
 Feelings are cultivated in a way that upholds both the Spiritual and daily order of society.
 As a principle of collective organisation, emotions play a significant role in the Origine’ kinship system.
 Each of the approximately 20 kin categories falls into one of five types of behavioural patterns, ranging from complete avoidance( mother-in-law/ son-in-law) to complete informality or the so-called joking design.
 Grandparents and Grandchildren usually share the latter.
 For a woman, the joking pattern applies to a paternal aunt or niece.
 Informal and joking behaviour includes dirty jokes, gossip, giggling, sarcastic snipes and all sorts of letting-your-hair-down nonsense.
 The sharing of this level of communication establishes an intimate bond across several generations, exposing the younger generations to mature, light-hearted insights into the reality of human behaviour.

 Origine’ socialisation and regulation of emotions have even more profound implications.
 The kinship system designates a relative as whom one can turn to share feelings.
-If one is grieving or suffering a severe embarrassment, there is always a relative one can rely on to share dramatically in the expression and release of that feeling for the Origine’ sharing emotions is an empathetic relational activity by which one enters into an identity with others and with society as a whole.
+Suppose one is grieving or suffering a severe embarrassment.
+In that case, there is always a relative one can rely on to share dramatically in the expression and release of that feeling for the Origine’ sharing emotions is an empathetic relational activity by which one enters into an identity with others and with society as a whole.

 Emotional energy and its dramatisation is the basis for childhood education in Origine society.
 What might be called the “emotional nakedness.” of the Origine’ promotes psychic identity with society as the whole rather than strengthening a subjective sense of individuality.
 Origine’ believe in complete concordance of the physical and psychic worlds.
 In the material universe, the nuclear expansion or explosive forces balance the isolating constriction of gravity.
 Emotions act in the psychic universe much as nuclear forces do in the physical: expand, radiate, promote interaction.